mkaz/jot/readme.md

 ### Types of Notes

 There are five types of notes: default, monthly, weekly, daily, new.
+This is a means for filing notes for different uses.
+I use the weekly notes for my weekly status updates.
+My monthly notes are for on-going projects through the month.
+I use daily or new note types for one-offs.

 The note type is specified by using the command-line flag,  the default note is when no flag is present.